reifyhealth/specmonstah/README.md

 ## Purpose

-Specmonstah lets you generate and manipulate deeply-nested, hierarchical graphs of your business data using a concise DSL.
+Specmonstah lets you generate and manipulate deeply-nested, hierarchical graphs of your business data (the kind you'd store in a relational database) using a concise DSL.
 It's great for dramatically reducing the amount of boilerplate code you have to write for tests.

 ![Specmonstah purpose](docs/diagram.png)